Azure/azure-service-operator/docs/hugo/content/contributing/create-a-new-release.md

 7. Publish the release.
 This will automatically trigger a GitHub action to build and publish an updated Docker image with the latest manager changes.
 8. Ensure that the action associated with your release finishes successfully.
-9. [Update our documentation](#update-documentation) to move resources listed under "Next Release" to the heading "Released".
+9. [Update our documentation](#update-resource-documentation) to move resources listed under "Next Release" to the heading "Released".
+10. [Update the ROADMAP](#update-roadmap) to reflect the new release.

 ## Catalog breaking changes